14-Day Food Itinerary for the South Island

 Travel time: 2h20mins

-Today’s pitstops include Milton and Lawrence, the latter being a popular stop of the Clutha Gold Trail for its quaint cafes like Gabriel’s Cafe & Bar serving locally-sourced meals in a charming historic bank building.
+Today’s pitstops include Milton and Lawrence, the latter being a popular stop of the Clutha Gold Trail for its quaint cafes and must-visit chocolate shop, The Lawrence Mint.
 The Gabriels Gully Walk among a historic gold mining site is pretty cool too.
 You’ll also find plenty of walks in Roxburgh on your way to Alexandra.

 Food Experiences in Alexandra and Clyde